Technical Analysis of Trends: Cracking the code

 Understanding Crowd Behavior

 At its core, technical analysis involves analyzing crowd behaviour and attempting to discern underlying sentiments and trends.
-Markets are composed of countless individual actors, each driven by their unique motivations and beliefs.
+Markets comprise countless individual actors, each driven by unique motivations and beliefs.
 Understanding these drivers is fundamental to developing effective trading strategies.

 Crowds exhibit various behaviours that savvy investors can exploit.
 For instance, during periods of exuberance, prices tend to rise rapidly, fueled by optimistic expectations.
 Conversely, prices decline precipitously during pessimism as investors abandon their holdings en masse.
 By observing these patterns, traders can anticipate potential market moves, allowing them to capitalize on favourable opportunities.